Rotational enhancement and stability of protoquark stars during thermal evolution: Model Description and Formalism

 For a given independent variables $T$ and $\rho_i$, the $\mu_i^*$ are found by solving Eq.~(\ref{1a}).
 All thermodynamic quantities follow from Eqs.~(\ref{4a}), (\ref{6}), (\ref{6a}), and (\ref{6b}).
 The finite-temperature extension of the quark mass formula is

-with $\Lambda = 280$ MeV \cite{Deur:2016tte}, $C = 0.8$, and $\sqrt{D}=127.4$\,MeV~\cite{daSilva:2023okq}.
-These parameters are deliberately chosen to yield the maximum possible stable quark star mass within the optimized parameter space identified in \cite{daSilva:2023okq}.
-As shown there, decreasing $C$ or increasing $\sqrt{D}$ relative to the values adopted here results in a smaller maximum stable quark star mass.
+with $\Lambda = 280$ MeV \cite{Deur:2016tte}.
+For the analysis that follows, we adopt two different EOS parameterizations from \cite{daSilva:2023okq}, where these parameters were determined through Bayesian inference using astrophysical data as constraints.
+We select \(C = 0.8\) and \(\sqrt{D} = 127.4\,\text{MeV}\), which yields the highest maximum mass in their analysis, and \(C = 0.65\) with \(\sqrt{D} = 133.2\,\text{MeV}\), which produces a maximum mass slightly above the \(2\,M_\odot\) threshold.
+These parameters are deliberately chosen to yield the maximum possible stable QS mass within the optimized parameter space identified in \cite{daSilva:2023okq}.
+As shown there, decreasing $C$ or increasing $\sqrt{D}$ relative to the values adopted here results in a smaller maximum stable QSs below the 2\,$\rm M_\odot$ thereshold.
 The current quark masses follow PDG values: $m_u=2.16$ MeV, $m_d=4.67$ MeV, $m_s=93.4$ MeV \cite{ParticleDataGroup:2022pth}.
 This temperature-dependent quark mass relation has been adopted in \cite{Wen:2005uf, Chen:2021fdj, Issifu:2023qoo}. {The qualitative interpretation of the $T$-dependence in Eq.~\eqref{m2} is associated with thermal screening effects in the quark--gluon medium.
 As the temperature increases, the same thermal factor,

 encoding the excitation of quark--antiquark pairs and gluons oppositely modulates the two $\rho_B$-dependent contributions: it enhances the repulsive term proportional to $\rho_B^{1/3}$, increasing the effective quark mass at high densities and stiffening the DDQM EOS through a larger pressure contribution, while suppressing the confining term proportional to $\rho_B^{-1/3}$, thereby screening the color interaction and driving the system toward asymptotic freedom. }